Visa Overstays FAQs

 The statute does provide a specific waiver for the three or ten year bar for persons who are the spouse, son or daughter of a U.S. citizen or permanent resident.
 The waiver is not available to persons who only have children who are U.S. citizens or permanent residents.

-Overstaying a visa is a serious matter and the USCIS / ICE have indicated their intent to give particular attention who have overstayed yet remain illegally in the U.S. This can have serious repercussions, both short and long term; but these can be mitigated or wholly avoided, with assistance of a legal expert.
-An individual with an expired visa may be facing face consequences that may have been wholly avoidable.
+Overstaying a visa is a serious matter and the USCIS / ICE have indicated their intent to give particular attention to those who have overstayed their visa yet remain illegally in the U.S. This can have serious repercussions, both short and long term; but these can be mitigated or wholly avoided, with assistance of a legal expert.
+An individual with an expired visa may be facing consequences that are wholly avoidable if properly handled

-We would be pleased to discuss the particular facts of your case and how we can help.
+We at Amerilawgroup would be pleased to discuss the particular facts of your case and how we can help.